-Victims will always be taken seriously, reassured, supported and kept safe.
+9.17 Victims will always be taken seriously, reassured, supported and kept safe.

-Victims will never be made to feel like they are causing a problem or made to feel ashamed.

-If a friend of a victim makes a report or a member of staff overhears a conversation, staff will act - they will never assume that someone else will deal with it.
-The basic principles remain the same as when a victim reports an incident; however, staff will consider why the victim has not chosen to make a report themselves and the discussion will be handled sensitively and with the help of CSCS where necessary.
-If staff are in any doubt, they will speak to the DSL.

-The DSL will be informed of any allegations of abuse against pupils with SEND.
-They will record the incident in writing and, working with the SENDCO, decide what course of action is necessary, with the best interests of the pupil in mind at all times.
+- 9.18 Victims will never be made to feel like they are causing a problem or made to feel ashamed. - 9.19 If a friend of a victim makes a report or a member of staff overhears a conversation, staff will act they will never assume that someone else will deal with it.
+The basic principles remain the same as when a victim reports an incident; however, staff will consider why the victim has not chosen to make a report themselves and the discussion will be handled sensitively and with the help of CSCS where necessary. - 9.20 If staff are in any doubt over how to handle an incident or report, they will speak to the DSL. - 9.21 The DSL will be informed of any allegations of abuse against children with SEND.
+They will record the incident in writing and, working with the SENDCO, decide what course of action is necessary, with the best interests of the child in mind at all times.